mapstruct/mapstruct.org/content/news/2019-12-05-mapstruct-and-quarkus.md

 What is the first thing you notice?

 Okay… the service is very boring.
 It always returns the same object.
-But that’s not what I meant, it’s just an example..
+But that’s not what I meant, it’s just an example.
 Most likely, your application will fetch the information from an external system.

 What I meant is the `@ApplicationScoped` annotation that was used.
-If you are just a Spring guy you might not know it, but this is a regular Java EE annotation that belongs to [CDI](https://www.jcp.org/en/jsr/detail?id=299) and marks this class as (more or less) an application-wide singleton that is “injectable”.
+If you are a Spring developer you might not know it, but this is a regular Jakarta EE annotation that belongs to [CDI](https://www.jcp.org/en/jsr/detail?id=299) and marks this class as (more or less) an application-wide singleton that is “injectable”.
 Similar to `@Component` or `@Service` from Spring.

 Most of the commonly used frameworks are using reflection for the DI and as mentioned before reflection doesn’t play well with native images.
 But the Quarkus team did a great job and provided a CDI implementation that can be used together with native images - so that’s then most likely the way to go when you need dependency injection and build a Quarkus application!